The Maltese Falcon (1931 film): Remakes

 In 1935, Warner Bros. attempted to re-release the film, but were denied approval by the Production Code Office owing to the film's "lewd" content.
 This prompted Warner Bros. to produce a new version of the film, Satan Met a Lady, starring Bette Davis and Warren William directed by William Dieterle in 1936.
 Many elements of the story were changed, and the film was given a comedic tone.
 Ultimately, the film was widely panned; Davis herself referred to the film as "junk".

-In 1941, Warner Bros. remade the film in an adaption directed by John Huston in his directorial debut.
+In 1941, Warner Bros. remade the film in an adaptation directed by John Huston in his directorial debut.
 The film, starring Humphrey Bogart and Mary Astor, was released to critical acclaim and is often cited as one of the best films of all time.
 This version was also filmed largely verbatim to Hammett's story, but removed references to nudity, homosexuality, and other topics forbidden by the Code.
 It also had a much more dramatic, darker tone, which many cite as film noir.

 For several decades, unedited copies of the 1931 film could not be seen in the United States; these restrictions were lifted following the demise of the Motion Picture Production Code in the mid-1960s.
 For television airings in the United States, the film was retitled Dangerous Female to avoid confusion with the 1941 remake.